Rephaelaplacador/Ecommerce-MERN/README.md

 # Project E-commerce

 ## Overview

 This project is a multi-component application with a backend and a `frontend` directory.
 The `frontend` contains the client-side application, while the root directory manages the overall build and dependencies.

+## Tech Stack

+The project utilizes the following technologies:

+### Frontend

+- React.js
+- HTML5
+- CSS3
+- JavaScript (ES6+)

+### Backend

+- Node.js
+- Express.js

+### Database

+- MongoDB

+### Deployment

+- Render.com

 ## Prerequisites

 To set up the project, ensure the following are installed on your system:

 - [Node.js](https://nodejs.org/) (LTS version recommended)
 - [npm](https://www.npmjs.com/) (comes with Node.js)

 ## Installation and Build Steps

 Follow these steps to install dependencies and build the project:

 1. Clone the repository:

    ```bash
    git clone <repository_url>
    cd <repository_name>
    ```

 2. Install root-level dependencies:

    ```bash
    npm install
    ```

 3. Navigate to the `frontend` directory and install dependencies:

    ```bash
    cd frontend
    npm install
    ```

 4. Build the `frontend` application:

    ```bash
    npm run build
    ```